 You can also freeze it for up to 4 months.
 Freeze in an ice cube tray and store in a ziplock bag once frozen.
 Thaw a few cubes and use them in your recipes.

 You Might Also Like

-Cilantro Chimichurri Recipe
+Easy Cilantro Chimichurri Sauce Recipe

-- 1 cup fresh cilantro (packed)
+- 1 cup fresh cilantro (packed, rinsed and drained well)

-- 1 cup fresh parsley (packed)
+- 1 cup fresh parsley (packed, rinsed, and drained well)

 - 1 tablespoon dried oregano (or 2 tablespoon fresh oregano)

 - ¼ cup chopped spring onion greens (scallions) (packed, rinsed, and drained well)